Bofa14/Free5gc-UERANSIM-project/README.md

 In order for the main script (placed in the main machine) to open an ssh connection with all the virtual machine we have setup a public key connection (between main pc and VMachines ) so that prompting password is not needed.

 When all VMachine are up and configured with the instruction provided, run the script https://github.com/Bofa14/Free5gc-UERANSIM-project/blob/fdf52972711db902fd322e675ead3ec8beefc8d8/5g_run.py on the main Machine, ( to run type in shell <python3 5g_run.py> ).
 The script will open a ssh connection and run the respective script for all the components.
-Type "stop" in the same shell when the script was started to terminate all. (the main script when stop is signalled will trigger other scripts that we have created to close in the right way all the funtions, a problem when dealing with many ssh connection )
+Type "stop" in the same shell where the main script was started to terminate all. (the main script when stop is signalled will trigger other scripts that we have created to close in the right way all the funtions, a problem when dealing with many ssh connection ).

 The Script to stop all the function need to be copied in the home directory of all the machine ( and made executable ).
-They can be found here: https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/Stop_Script
+They can be found here: https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/Stop_Script.

 For the testing we have done:
 ping -I <interface> <server>